KIF23

 Kinesin-like protein KIF23 is a protein that in humans is encoded by the KIF23 gene.

+Gene

+The human KIF23 gene is located on chromosome 15 at band q23 and spans 25 exons.
+It encodes a member of the kinesin family of motor proteins, which are essential for processes such as cytokinesis.
+The KIF23 gene undergoes alternative splicing, resulting in at least two transcript variants that produce different protein isoforms, most notably the larger CHO1 and the smaller MKLP1.

+Structure

+KIF23 is a member of the kinesin superfamily of microtubule-dependent motor proteins.
+Structurally, KIF23 consists of several distinct domains: a conserved N-terminal kinesin motor domain responsible for ATP hydrolysis and microtubule binding, a central coiled-coil region that mediates dimerization and interaction with partner proteins, and a C-terminal tail domain, which includes the Arf6-interacting domain important for regulatory functions.
+The protein exists as part of a heterotetrameric complex called centralspindlin, composed of two KIF23 molecules and two RACGAP1 molecules.
+This complex localizes to the central spindle during anaphase and the midbody during cytokinesis, where it orchestrates the assembly of the contractile ring and abscission machinery necessary for cell division.
+KIF23 is subject to alternative splicing, resulting in at least two isoforms: the larger CHO1 and the smaller MKLP1.
+The protein’s structure enables it to cross-bridge antiparallel microtubules and facilitate their movement, a function essential for both mitotic spindle organization and successful cytokinesis.

 Function

 In cell division

-KIF23 (also known as Kinesin-6, CHO1/MKLP1, C. elegans ZEN-4 and Drosophila Pavarotti) is a member of kinesin-like protein family.
+KIF23 (also known as kinesin-6, CHO1/MKLP1, C. elegans ZEN-4, and Drosophila pavarotti) is a member of kinesin-like protein family.
 This family includes microtubule-dependent molecular motors that transport organelles within cells and move chromosomes during cell division.
 This protein has been shown to cross-bridge antiparallel microtubules and drive microtubule movement in vitro.
 Alternate splicing of this gene results in two transcript variants encoding two different isoforms, better known as CHO1, the larger isoform and MKLP1, the smaller isoform.
 KIF23 is a plus-end directed motor protein expressed in mitosis, involved in the formation of the cleavage furrow in late anaphase and in cytokinesis.
 KIF23 is part of the centralspindlin complex that includes PRC1, Aurora B and 14-3-3 which cluster together at the spindle midzone to enable anaphase in dividing cells.